 INTRODUCTION:

-Endometriosis is a chronic disorder causedinvolving the implantation of the functional endometrium outside the uterine cavity.
-Ectopic lesions provokegrow causing inflammation of the host tissue maation which , inflame leading to chronic pelvic pain and infertility1.
-Approximately 10%–15% of women of reproductive age develop endometriosis2, and it is present in up to 50% of infertile women3.
-Currently, there is not an effective pharmacological treatments eradicating for endometriosis that completely obliterates the lesions without causing side effects4,5.
-The research for more efficient therapies requires the use of animal models in which human lesions can be appropriately mimicked, and the effects of compounds on lesion size among others can be closely assessed.
+Endometriosis is a chronic gynecologic disorder initiated by the implantation of the functional endometrium outside the uterine cavity.
+Ectopic lesions grow and induce inflammatory processes leading to chronic pelvic pain and infertility1.
+It is estimated that up to 10%–15% of women of reproductive age are affected by endometriosis2, and it is present in approximately 40-50% of infertile women3.
+Current pharmacological treatments for endometriosis are unable to completely eradicate lesions and not free of side effects4,5.
+The research for more efficient therapies requires of the refinement of the existing animal models of endometriosis in such a way that human lesions can be appropriately mimicked, and the effects of compounds on lesion size among others can be closely assessed.

-Primate models have been used to induce ectopic lesions that are histologically identical and at similar sites as human endometriosis6-8; however, ethical considerations and the high cost of experiments using primates limit their use9.
-For this reason, endometriosis models in small animals, especially rodents, continue to be favored to allow studies in large numbers of animals10,11.
+Primate models have been used to mimic endometriosis by implanting ectopic lesions histologically identical and at similar sites as in humans 6-8; however, ethical concerns and the high economic costs related to experimentation with primates limit their use9.
+Consequently, the use of small animals, especially rodents, for the implementation of in-vivo models of endometriosis continues to be favored as it allows studies with larger numbers of individuals10,11.
 Endometriosis can be induced in these animals by transplanting either pieces of rodent uterine horns (“homologous models”)12,13 or human endometrial/endometriotic tissue to ectopic sites (heterologous models)14.
-In contrast to humans, rodents do not shed their endometrial tissue and thereby do not develop endometriosis spontaneously.
+In contrast to humans, rodents do not shed their endometrial tissue and thereby endometriosis can not be developed spontaneously in these species.
 Therefore, homologous mouse models of endometriosis have been criticized due to the fact that implanted ectopic mouse uterine tissue does not reflect the characteristics of human endometriotic lesions15.

 Appropriate physiology of endometriosis can be mimicked in the heterologous models of endometriosis where fresh human endometrial fragments are implanted into immunodeficient animals.
 In conventional heterologous models, the therapeutic effects of compounds of interest are commonly assessed at the end point by the assessment of lesion size with the use of calipers16.
 An obvious limitation is that, as such, endpoint animal models do not allow studying implantation dynamics or endometriotic lesion development over time.
 An additional limitation is that the use of calipers does not allow accurate measurements of lesion size.
 Indeed, the standard error provided by calipers is in the same range (i.e., millimeters) as the size of the lesions implanted in mice, thus restricting the capacity of these tools to detect actual variations in size.